Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Summary and outlook

 Several extensions of the present study are worth pursuing.
 First, the initial spin density $\mathcal{S}(\mathbf{x})$ constructed here should be evolved within full relativistic spin hydrodynamics~\cite{Huang:2025IntroSpinHydro,Drogosz:2024HybridSpinHydro} in order to quantify the dynamical attenuation of spin fluctuations from the initial state to the final-state $\Lambda$ polarization.
 More realistic initial spin models, including spin transport during the early nucleon--nucleon scatterings and a construction of initial spin densities that is more closely tied to quantum-mechanical principles~\cite{Ke:2025tyv}, would further improve the predictive power.
-Second, it will be interesting to extend the present analysis to other nuclear systems, such as isotopic pairs like $^{96}\mathrm{Ru}$ and $^{96}\mathrm{Zr}$~\cite{Zhang:2021kxj}, which may help disentangle proton--proton, neutron--neutron, and proton--neutron spin correlations.
-Finally, additional \textit{ab initio} inputs for light and medium-mass nuclei will allow one to better constrain first-principles descriptions of nuclear spin structure.
-The percent-level differences predicted here for $R_{^{20}\mathrm{Ne}/^{16}\mathrm{O}}$ should be within reach of future high-luminosity $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ runs at the LHC, offering a promising opportunity to test these ideas experimentally.
+Second, it will be interesting to extend the present analysis to other nuclear systems, such as isotopic pairs like $^{96}\mathrm{Ru}$ and $^{96}\mathrm{Zr}$~\cite{Zhang:2021kxj,Xi2025MomentumCorrelationRuZr}, which may help disentangle proton--proton, neutron--neutron, and proton--neutron spin correlations.
+Third, since each $\alpha$ cluster is an approximate spin--isospin singlet, the same local cancellation mechanism applies equally to isospin.
+Cluster-induced initial-state isospin correlations may partially survive the fireball evolution and leave imprints on light-nucleus yields and yield ratios~\cite{Bleicher2024NucleosynthesisLittleBang,Feng2026LightNucleiCorrelations}, particularly in light systems where the shorter fireball lifetime favors the survival of such correlations.
+Finally, additional ab initio inputs for light and medium-mass nuclei will allow one to better constrain first-principles descriptions of nuclear spin structure; optimized generator-coordinate basis construction for microscopic cluster models may also provide useful complementary inputs in future applications~\cite{Liu2025OptimizingBasisGCM}.
+The percent-level differences predicted here for $R_{20{\rm Ne}/16{\rm O}}$ may be within reach of future high-luminosity $^{16}$O and $^{20}$Ne runs at the LHC.
+More broadly, our results motivate a spin-based comparison program in light-ion collisions: measure final-state spin-correlation observables in multiple systems, and confront them with theory-guided normalized quantities that enhance sensitivity to intrinsic nuclear spin structure.